robertsj/ne630/pages/lesson_17.md

 ## Before Lecture

-  - Read 4.3
+  - Read 4.4
-  - Apply for an account on Beocat; use [this link](https://account.beocat.ksu.edu/)
+  - Apply for an account on Beocat; use [this link](https://account.beocat.ksu.edu/).
+    We will need this for next time.

 ## After Lecture

-  The dimensions and compositions of several representative sodium-cooled, fast-reactor designs are listed in [this report](https://www.oecd-nea.org/science/wprs/sfr-taskforce/WPRS-AEN-SFR-Cores-V1.2.pdf).

 ### Homework

- - 4.1, 4.3, 4.4
+ - 4.6, 4.8, 4.9.